merenlab/merenlab.org/data/anvio-structure/chapter-II.md

 {% capture command_style %}background: #D7484822; border: 4px solid #D74848;{% endcapture %}
 {% capture analysis_style %}background: #E6DBE4{% endcapture %}

-{:.warning}
-This document is **UNDER CONSTRUCTION**.
-It is not in a state where you can yet reproduce our work.
-We anticipate this workflow will be finalized by late March, and will remove this message when it is complete.

 ## Quick Navigation

 - [Chapter I: The prologue]({{ site.url }}/data/anvio-structure/chapter-I)